Bloom Energy Corporation [BE] stock Downgrade by JP Morgan analyst, price target now $27

-Bloom Energy Corporation [NYSE: BE] gained 3.10% on the last trading session, reaching $18.30 price per share at the time.
+Bloom Energy Corporation [NYSE: BE] price surged by 2.89 percent to reach at $0.55.
 The company report on March 21, 2023 that Bloom Energy, SK ecoplant Americas Complete Installation of Fuel Cell Systems at Stamford Health Locations.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio